EvolvingLMMs-Lab/LongVT/README.md

 We thank the developers and contributors of these projects for their excellent work and for making their code publicly available.

+At the moment, the `verl_0.6`-based training pipeline is still **unstable** and may exhibit inconsistencies or failures in certain configurations.
+We therefore **strongly encourage** the community to help improve and stabilize the `verl_0.6` integration by reporting issues, submitting pull requests, and contributing fixes or enhancements.

 ## ⭐ Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=EvolvingLMMs-Lab/LongVT&type=Date)](https://github.com/EvolvingLMMs-Lab/LongVT&Date)